sulku-ja-lihas/joulubot-3000-backend/README.md

-# clojure-getting-started
+# JouluBot 3000 Backend

-A barebones Clojure app, which can easily be deployed to Heroku.
+A christmas backend, which is automatically deployed to Heroku.

-This application support the [Getting Started with Clojure](https://devcenter.heroku.com/articles/getting-started-with-clojure) article - check it out.

 ## Running Locally